openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 #### Run Agent via Automation

-Many users will want an integrated end-to-end experience where they describe hardware and expect it to automatically boot an appropriate discovery ISO without needing to provide their own mechanism for booting ISOs.
+Many users will want an integrated end-to-end experience where they describe hardware (including coordinates and credentials) and configuration and expect it to automatically boot an appropriate discovery ISO without needing to provide their own mechanism for booting ISOs.

 *As an Infra Owner, I can maintain an inventory of available hardware and use provided automation to run the Agent on that hardware.*